ibm-cloud-docs/RegistryImages/ibm-mq/index.md

 {{site.data.keyword.IBM_notm}} MQ Advanced for Developers contains everything you need to start developing your own messaging solutions and {{site.data.keyword.IBM_notm}} MQ applications.

-To develop messaging solutions and {{site.data.keyword.IBM_notm}} MQ applications in {{site.data.keyword.Bluemix_notm}}, you can deploy the ibm-mq Docker image in the {{site.data.keyword.containershort}}.
+To develop messaging solutions and {{site.data.keyword.IBM_notm}} MQ applications in {{site.data.keyword.Bluemix_notm}}, you can deploy the ibm-mq Docker image in the {{site.data.keyword.containershort_notm}}.
 Then, you can create and run queue managers, and use the web UI or a terminal to configure them to meet your messaging solution or application requirements.

 **Note:** You can use the ibm-mq image for development and unit test only.
 You can also use the image to explore the product, learn from tutorials, and evaluate the contribution that {{site.data.keyword.IBM_notm}} MQ can make to your organization.